 The Nominations Committee provides an essential function of identifying Board members and officers and determining Board needs for leadership.

-The Sleep Technology Council is responsible for the planning of an annual event promoting sleep technology.
-The Council also oversees the development of industry and consumer outreach initiatives designed to support the growth of the sleep technology sector.
+The Sleep Technology Committee is an advisory group of academic and industry leaders designed to help guide NSF in its endeavors in the sleep technology industry.
+The Committee also oversees the development of industry and consumer outreach initiatives designed to support the growth of the sleep technology sector.

 Sleep Health Equity Committee